gluwa/ccnext-testnet-bridge-examples/hello-bridge/README.md

 > your wallet's behalf.
 Make sure the wallet you use contains nothing of value.
 Ideally it should be
 > a newly created address.

-Here's how you can find your private key in MetaMask: head to `Account Settings -> Private Key`, then follow the on-screen instructions to copy it.
-You will need to do this several times in the following sections.

-### 1.4 Create a Creditcoin Testnet Wallet
-We need to generate a new EVM wallet address for use on Creditcoin USC Testnet.
-This is the wallet that will submit oracle queries and universal smart contract calls.
-Doing so is simple!
+Generating our new wallet is simple!
 Just run the following command:
 ```bash
 cast wallet new
 ```